 The life span of Viparspectra 600W is 50,000-100,000 hours and has a three-year warranty.

 Viparspectra 600W price is comparable to Mars Hydro TS 1000 (you can check its price here).

 4. Click & Grow Smart Garden

-Click and Grow is not a grow light.
+Click and Grow is not entirely a grow light.
 Rather, it is more like a smart herb planter or portable herb garden equipped with smart techy features such as a self-watering system and LED grow lamp.

 With Click & Grow Smart Garden, you can grow various types of herbs, including rosemary, basil, cilantro, and parsley.

 The Smart Garden is a self-watering optimized indoor garden that uses automatic lighting, watering, and feeding system to grow herbs.